jimmoffitt/tb-usage-cost-metrics/README.md

 * **Create Nodes**
   * Copy the Node content from below and paste it into the Node editor box.
 After updating the Node contents, press the ```Run``` button and see the results.
+  * You can also copy/paste the Node descriptions from below into the Node UI to help explain what the Node does.
   * Repeat for this process for each Node, in the order below.

 * **Publishing the ```tb_usage_cost``` API Endpoint**